CE-Deepanshu/IS-456-2000/Section3.md

 **22.6.1** For monolithic construction, use moments computed at the face of supports for design at those sections.
 For non-monolithic construction, design in accordance with **22.2**.

 **22.6.2 Critical Section for Shear**
-Use shears computed at the face of support for design at that section, except as in 22.6.2.1.
+The shears computed at the face of support shall be used in the design for member at that section, except as in 22.6.2.1.

 **22.6.2.1** When the reaction in the direction of applied shear introduces compression into the end region of the member, sections located at a distance &lt; *d* from the face of support may be designed for same shear as computed at distance *d*.